 President Farmajo, who is known to prioritize new blood and technocrats when staffing top positions, appointed Roble as a prime minister on Sept 18, 2020.

-It is said that Ahmed Karie Qoorqoor, the Galmudug state president, recommended him.
+It is said that Ahmed Karie Qoorqoor, the Galmudug state president, recommended him, but other influences and factors, mainly clan affiliation, may have played a key role in his selection as Prime Minister.

 On September 23, Roble was unanimously confirmed by the Federal Parliament, eight weeks after his predecessor was ousted in a vote of no confidence.